Pindrop raises $90 million for biometric voice authentication

 That’s where Pindrop comes in.
 The seven-year-old Atlanta, Georgia-based startup provides a suite of multifactor anti-fraud and authentication software for call centers, and it has impressed a lengthy and growing list of investors.
 Today Pindrop announced a $90 million Series D funding round led by Vitruvian Partners, with participation from Allegion Ventures, Cross Creek, Dimension Data, EDBI, Goldman Sachs, and existing investors CapitalG, IVP, Andreessen Horowitz, GV (formerly Google Ventures), and Citi Ventures.

-The latest round follows an $11 million Series A raise in 2013 that allowed Pindrop to expand its engineering, operations, and sales teams in Canada and Europe, and $35 million and $75 million Series B and Series D funding rounds, respectively.
+The latest round follows an $11 million Series A raise in 2013 that allowed Pindrop to expand its engineering, operations, and sales teams in Canada and Europe, and $35 million and $75 million Series B and Series C funding rounds, respectively.
 To date, Pindrop has attracted $212 million in investments.

 It’s not for nothing.
 According to Pindrop, revenue is up 137 percent over the last three years, and net revenue retention with existing customers has risen 118 percent.
-It currently counts 8 of the 10 largest insurance companies in the U.S. among its clientele and says it has helped protect over 200 million consumer accounts and over $350 million in voice-based fraud and attacks this year alone.
+It currently counts 8 of the 10 largest banks in the U.S. among its clientele and says it has helped protect over 200 million consumer accounts and over $350 million in voice-based fraud and attacks this year alone.

 Cofounder and CEO Vijay Balasubramaniyan said the Series D capital will be used to “boost … advancements” in Pindrop’s consumer internet of things and voice technology and to strengthen its presence in Europe and Asia.
 It’s projecting triple-digit growth in EMEA bookings in 2019.